Welcome to the Tennessee Middle School Athletic Association

-- Results: TMSAA Cross Country State Championships The below links contain the individual and team results from the 2015 TMSAA Cross Country State Championships.
+- 2018 Results: TMSAA Cross Country State Championships The below links contain the full individual and team results from the 2018 TMSAA Cross Country State Championships.

 Class A Girls